eLearning-BS23/moodle-quizaccess_proctoring/README.md

 - Image can be deleted individually or in bulk
 - Proctoring log report with search facilities
 - Configurable image size and capture interval
-- Capture screenshot during quiz
 - Facerecognition service(AWS/BS).
 [This feature validates the user image with profile image.
 You can use either Amazon Rekognition or Brainstation Facerecognition service.
 Please contact us if you want to obtain API Key for brainstation face recognition service]

 ## Configuration

-You can install this plugin from [Moodle plugins directory](https://moodle.org/plugins) or can download from [Github](https://github.com/AnowarCST/moodle-quizaccess_proctoring).
+You can install this plugin from [Moodle plugins directory](https://moodle.org/plugins/quizaccess_proctoring) or can download from [Github](http://github.com/eLearning-BS23/moodle-quizaccess_proctoring).

 > After installing the plugin, you can use the plugin by following: